b13/authorized-preview/Readme.md

 ## Requirements

-* TYPO3 v10 LTS or TYPO3 v11 LTS
+* TYPO3 v12 LTS (For earlier versions of TYPO3 use v2 or v3)

 ## Installation and Setup
 Install the extension via your preferred way.
 The extension will add one database table to the database.